helidon-io/helidon/docs/mp/openapi/openapi.md

 ##### A model reader class your application provides

-Write a Java class that implements the OpenAPI [`org.eclipse.microprofile.openapi.OASModelReader`](https://download.eclipse.org/microprofile/microprofile-open-api-3.1.1/apidocs/org/eclipse/microprofile/openapi/OASModelReader.html) interface.
+Write a Java class that implements the OpenAPI [`org.eclipse.microprofile.openapi.OASModelReader`][org-eclipse-microprofile-openapi-oasmodelreader] interface.
 Your model reader code programmatically adds elements to the internal model that OpenAPI builds.

 Then set the `mp.openapi.model.reader` configuration property to the fully-qualified name of your model reader class.

 ##### A filter class your application provides

-Write a Java class that implements the OpenAPI [`org.eclipse.microprofile.openapi.OASFilter`](https://download.eclipse.org/microprofile/microprofile-open-api-3.1.1/apidocs/org/eclipse/microprofile/openapi/OASFilter.html) interface.
+Write a Java class that implements the OpenAPI [`org.eclipse.microprofile.openapi.OASFilter`][org-eclipse-microprofile-openapi-oasfilter] interface.
 Helidon invokes your filter methods for each element of the in-memory model, allowing your code to modify an element or completely remove it from the model.

 Then set the `mp.openapi.filter` configuration property to the fully-qualified name of your filter class.

 ### Update your application configuration

 Beyond the two config properties that denote the model reader and filter, Helidon MP OpenAPI supports a number of other mandated settings.
-These are described in the [configuration section](https://download.eclipse.org/microprofile/microprofile-open-api-3.1.1/microprofile-openapi-spec-3.1.1.html#configuration) of the MicroProfile OpenAPI spec.
+These are described in the [configuration section][configuration-section] of the MicroProfile OpenAPI spec.

 ### Accessing the REST Endpoint